 Commercial & Residential Permits

 Permits shall be required for new construction, additions, and alterations/repairs for existing commercial structures.
-2 full sets of plans are needed and shall bear the name and address of the designer.
+1 full set of plans is needed and shall bear the name and address of the designer.
 The plans shall completely describe the entire construction, showing all architectural, structural, plumbing, mechanical, electrical, and landscaping work.

 Procedures & Process